|Address:||215-217 Sauchiehall Street, Glasgow|

 In addition to this GCHT also administered an Historic Environment Scotland grant for the structural works required to turn the existing tenement at 215 Sauchiehall Street into the new visitors centre.

-Despite a very tight deadline, the main phase was opened in time for Charles Rennie Mackintosh’s 150th Birthday on 7 June 2018 and resulted in the refurbished tea rooms winning both a 2019 RIAS Award, the Scottish Government Scotland’s Client of the Year Award and a nomination for a Doolan Award – a significant achievement and tribute to the Willow Tea Rooms Trust’s efforts.
+Despite a very tight deadline, the main phase was opened in time for Charles Rennie Mackintosh’s 150th Birthday on 7 June 2018 and resulted in the refurbished tea rooms winning both a 2019 RIAS Award, the Scottish Government Scotland’s Client of the Year Award and a nomination for a Doolan Award – a significant achievement and tribute to Mackintosh at the Willow’s efforts.